Zireael07/FreeRoamRoguelikeRacerPrototype/README.md

 * R to reset car on the wheels
 * C to switch between cockpit and chase cameras
 * A/D to peek left/right in cockpit camera
+* E for the camera to look back
 * T to switch to a top-down debug camera